hvetter-de/ImageCleaner/README.md

 # ImageCleaner
-UWP App which cleans RAW files where beloning JPG doesn't exists anymore.
+UWP App which cleans RAW files where associated JPG doesn't exists anymore.

 ## How to use
 1. Start app